 The primary objective of the Audit Committee is to monitor and provide effective supervision of our financial reporting process with a view towards ensuring accurate, timely and proper disclosures and the transparency, integrity and quality of financial reporting.
 Our Audit Committee oversees the work carried out in the financial reporting process by our management, including the internal auditors and the independent auditor and reviews the processes and safeguards employed by each.
 In addition, our Audit Committee has the responsibility of oversight and supervision over our system of internal control over financial reporting, audit process, and process for monitoring the compliance with related laws and regulations.
 The Audit Committee recommends to our Board the appointment of our independent registered auditors and approves the scope of both audit and non-audit services.
 All members of the Audit Committee meet the independence requirements and majority of them meet financial literacy requirements as defined by applicable NASDAQ and SEC rules.
+The Company will appoint a new independent director to fill the vacancy left by Dr. Ajay Kumar in the Audit Committee during the applicable cure period under the NASDAQ rules.

-The Audit Committee held six meetings in video conference during fiscal year 2023-24.
+The Audit Committee held six meetings in video conference during fiscal year 2024-25.